coserotondo/node-red-contrib-grohe-blue/README.md

 return msg;
 ```
-Be aware that the measurement retrieved are not the latest ones and you have to send a command for this.
+Be aware that the measurement retrieved are not the latest ones and you have to send a command for this:
-E.g., to get the latest measurement:

 ```
 msg.payload = {